project-bayard/Bayard/heroku.md

 ##Configuration for Heroku

 The application's staging branch [is hosted here].
-Any changes to the staging branch are immediately deployed.
+Recent pull requests to master that are merged into staging are immediately deployed by our heroku hook.
-This is an unstable deployment of the application for development purposes only.

 To configure the application to work with a heroku account of your own from a local branch: